-You're ready to approve a payroll in Wave - what's next?
-This guide will walk you through the steps to take before and after approving a payroll, as well as explain how Wave automatically handles your payroll journal transactions.
+You're ready to approve a payroll in Wave, so what's next?
+This guide will walk you through the steps to take after approving a payroll, what payroll transactions look like, and explains how Wave automatically handles your payroll journal transactions.

 Approved payroll journal transactions

-Every time you approve a payroll, Wave automatically creates a journal transaction to record the amount of payroll expenses, and the amount of money you owe, including to your employees and to the tax authorities.
+Every time you approve a payroll, Wave automatically creates a journal transaction.
+This transaction records the amounts of each payroll expense, and the amount of money you owe to others, including your employees and the tax authorities.
 This is what a typical payroll journal transaction looks like:

 Let’s break down what all the line items represent.